xImAnton/mcweb/README.md

-# MCWeb - a minecraft web interface
+# MCWeb - a minecraft server web interface

 MCWeb is a web-remote minecraft server wrapper for controlling your minecraft server